chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 ### Lower bounds, extensions
 {:.label}

 The above results shows that depth-2, width-$\sqrt{N}$ networks are sufficient to memorize training sets of size $N$.
-But is this scaling in width necessary?
-Parameter counting suggests so; formally, Yun et al.[^yun] proved the (matching) lower bound:
+But is this width dependence on $N$ also *necessary*?
+Parameter counting suggests that this is indeed the case. formally, Yun et al.[^yun] have an elegant proof for a (matching) lower bound:

 **Theorem**{:.label #ThreeLayerLB}
   Suppose a depth-$3$ ReLU network has widths of hidden layers $d_1, d_2$.
 If